SarahRogue/travelling-intersections/For International Education Practitioners.md

 # For Practitioners

-It is important to contextualize what we are trying to achieve here, for that reason please refer to the following writings by other international education practioners grouped under different themes:
+It is important to contextualize what we are trying to achieve here, for that reason please refer to the following writings by other international education practioners grouped under different themes.

 ## Becoming an Ally: